Protecting Worksheets and Workbooks

 To protect your workbook with a password to prevent people who do not know the password from opening or modifying it:

-- Click FILE > Save As and navigate to where you want to save the file (this step is not necessary in Excel 2007 and 2010):
+- Click File > Save As and navigate to where you want to save the file (this step is not necessary in Excel 2010):

-- In the Save As dialog box, click Tools > General Options:
+- Select where you want to save the file, and in the Save As dialog box, click Tools > General Options:

 - Depending on whether you want to prevent others from opening the workbook or just from modifying it, enter a password in either the Password to open box or the Password to modify box and then click OK: